gayatrig19/tasty-tales-website-pp4/README.md

 - Python - used as the main language to code the logic of the page
 - Django - framework used
 - Heroku - to deploy the app
+- ElephantSQL - A free cloud based PostgreSQL database system used for the application database.
 - [Google Fonts](https://fonts.google.com/) for typography.
 - [FontAwesome](https://fontawesome.com/v5/search) v5.15.4 for website icons.
 - [Favicon.io](https://favicon.io/) to create the website favicon.